edgedb/edgedb/doc/ref/edgeql/operators.rst

 third case is special and defines how EdgeDB processes queries.
 That is the basic rule from which
 :ref:`longest common prefix<ref_edgeql_paths_prefix>` property follows.

+The above 3 mathematical options in practice are mapped onto the combinations of 4 kinds of EdgeQL function parameter types:

+- Element-wise (default)
+- ``OPTIONAL``
+- ``SET OF``
+- ``FSET OF``

+The first 2 are described in the :ref:`functions<ref_edgeql_fundamentals_function>` section of the fundamentals.
+They act as element-parameters when interacting with any other types.

+``SET OF`` is also described in the :ref:`functions<ref_edgeql_fundamentals_function>` section of the fundamentals.
+It always acts as a set-parameter when interacting with any other types.

+``FSET OF`` is a special kind of parameter.
+It is not available in the EdgeQL syntax, so user-defined functions cannot have it.
+It is needed to understand how `clauses` work together as a data pipeline.
+It is also needed to define interactions of some operators (like ``UNION`` or ``IF..ELSE``).
+Basically this type means that in the absence of any related parameters, the ``FSET OF`` parameter is acting like a ``SET OF`` one.
+However, if there's any other parameter related to it (using the same symbols), then it behaves like an element-parameter.

 EdgeQL uses ``SET OF`` qualifier in function declarations to disambiguate between the element-parameters and set-parameters.
 EdgeQL